Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 2015 © Nicola-Matteo Munari

-To this day, the archive gathers more than 300 projects, 70 designers, and 1.000 images offering a growing overview that goes from 1930s up today.
+To this day, the archive gathers more than 300 projects, 75 designers and 1.500 images offering a growing overview that goes from the 1930s up today.

-Since its launch, the website has reached 100.000 users, while its Facebook page reached 225.000 people in one day only.
+Since its launch, the website has reached nearly 175.000 users with almost 1 million of pageviews, while its Facebook page reached 225.000 people in one day only.

-Archivio Grafica Italiana has also been the subject of lessons at SCAD Hong Kong, LABA of Brescia and it has been published in magazines (Internazionale, White), blogs (BrandNew, Curbed, Design Playground, FastCo.), and within academic studies.
+Archivio Grafica Italiana has also been the subject of lessons at SCAD Hong Kong and LABA of Brescia and it was published in magazines (Internazionale, White), blogs (The Atlantic Re:Think, BrandNew, Curbed, Design Playground, FastCo.) and in academic studies.

 Client